 n8n (Self-Hosted or Cloud)

-n8n has crossed 50,000 GitHub stars, making it one of the most adopted open-source automation tools.
-It can run on your own infrastructure, which matters for organizations with data residency requirements or strict security policies.
-Its AI agent node uses LangChain under the hood, giving it access to tool calling, memory, and chain-of-thought reasoning – more capable than typical no-code options.
+n8n is one of the most adopted source-available automation tools and can run on your own infrastructure, which matters for organizations with data residency requirements or strict security policies.
+Its AI agent node uses LangChain under the hood, giving it access to tool calling and memory – more capable than typical no-code options.

 Strengths: self-hosting option, source-available codebase, LangChain integration, no per-task pricing on self-hosted plans.
 Preferred by technical operations teams that want no-code convenience without vendor lock-in.